Word Meanings - BILLHOOK - Book Publishers vocabulary database

 Affected with thick wind. - THICKBILL

-The bullfinch. - POINTAL
+The bullfinch. - CALL

 callen, AS. ceallin; akin to Icel & Sw. kalla, Dan. kalde, D. kallen 1.
 To command or request to come or be present; to summon; as, to call a servant.
 Call hither Clifford; bid him come amain Shak.
-2. To summon to the discharge of a particular - POINTED
+2. To summon to the discharge of a particular - POINTAL

 1. Sharp; having a sharp point; as, a pointed rock.
 2. Characterized by sharpness, directness, or pithiness of expression; terse; epigrammatic; especially, directed to a particular person or thing.
 His moral pleases, not his pointed wit.
 Pope. - GYMNASTICALLY